gustavwilliam/bestpy/README.md

 ## Final words
 Good luck proving what things are actually best.
 Bestpy is never wrong, so you now know everything you need to use the single source of truth.
-Feel free to share what you create with bestpy; I can't wait to see what you do.
+Feel free to share what you create with bestpy.
+I can't wait to see what you do!

 May the bestpy be with you.
 The bestpy is strong with this one.